rdfjs/N3.js/README.md

 ```

 ### [`Dataset` Interface](https://rdf.js.org/dataset-spec/#dataset-interface)
-This store adheres to the `Datase` interface which exposes the following properties
+This store adheres to the `Dataset` interface which exposes the following properties

 Attributes:
  - `size` — A non-negative integer that specifies the number of quads in the set.